corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 ```

 says something useful to both humans and agents.
-`timeout` is not merely an optional syntactic argument to this particular invocation, it is a way to configure a request.
+`timeout` is not merely an optional syntactic argument to this particular invocation; it is a way to configure a request.

 And if agents really do make typing cost increasingly irrelevant, then the principal downside of these slightly-more-verbose Rust idioms gets cheaper too.
 The robots can type `RequestOptions` for me.